MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 ---End Text---
 ```

-We can name these two functions `SloganMakerFlex` and `SummarizeBlurbFlex` — as two new Semantic Kernel functions that can belong to a new `TestSkillFlex` skill that now takes an input.
-To package these two function to be used by Semantic Kernel in the context of a skill, we arrange our file hierarchy the same as we did before:
+We can name these two functions `SloganMakerFlex` and `SummarizeBlurbFlex` — as two new Semantic Kernel functions that can belong to a new `TestSkillFlex` plugin that now takes an input.
+To package these two function to be used by Semantic Kernel in the context of a plugin, we arrange our file hierarchy the same as we did before:

 ```File-Structure-For-Skill-Definition-With-Functions
 TestSkillFlex